 Scheduling apps

 No scheduling.
-No supplement conflicts.
-No cascading when plans change.
+No daily planning.
+No cascading rescheduling.

 CBT and education apps

 No daily operational support.
 No scheduling.
-No health integration.
+No task management.

 Gamified habit trackers